-- 1. The award of an assessment confirms that a student participated in activities during semester and has fulfilled the specific requirements set at the beginning of the course as a condition for awarding an assessment.
-The assessment is either "credited" or "not credited". - 2.
-A graded assessment is an assessment for which the participation in activities during semester and the fulfilment of the specific requirements set at the beginning of the course and the level of their presentation are evaluated by grades under Article 11 hereof. - 3.
-A student who was not awarded an assessment or a graded assessment can apply for a review within 5 working days after the result is entered into the CTU information system to the head of department who will decide on the award/non-award of the assessment.
+- (1) The award of an assessment confirms that a student participated in activities during semester and has fulfilled the specific requirements set at the beginning of the course as a condition for awarding an assessment; the definition of requirements including the deadline for their fulfilment will be published in IS CTU (KOS) or on the website of the faculty/subject by the end of the first week when the instruction of the subject has begun at the latest (unless the dean of the faculty sets out a shorter deadline).
+The assessment is either "credited" or "not credited". - (2) A graded assessment is an assessment for which the participation in activities during semester and the fulfilment of the specific requirements set at the beginning of the course and the level of their presentation are evaluated by grades under Article 11 hereof.

+- (3) A student who was not awarded an assessment or a graded assessment can apply for a review within 5 working days after the result is entered into the CTU information system to the head of department who will decide on the award/non-award of the assessment.
+The matter of awarding assessments and graded assessments is decided by the head of department.
 If a student was not awarded an assessment or a graded assessment in a subject they had enrolled in, they have no possibility of a retake in the given semester, they may re-enrol in the subject.
 In case they fail to obtain the assessment after re-enrolment in an obligatory or elective subject, their studies will be terminated pursuant to Section 56, Para 1 (b) of the Act and pursuant to Article 34, Para 7 (b) hereof.
-The decision-making in this matter is governed by Section 68 of the Act. - 4.
-The award or the non-award of an assessment is entered into the CTU electronic information system.
+The decision-making in this matter is governed by Section 68 of the Act. - (4) The award or the non-award of an assessment is entered into the CTU electronic information system.
 In case of graded assessments, the assessment grade, including grade F, is entered into the CTU electronic information system.
 Entries into the CTU electronic information system are made by the teacher or by a person authorized by the head of department without unnecessary delay.
+The teacher or a person authorized by the head of department will put the information about the final award/non-award of an assessment or the assessment grade in IS CTU (KOS) within 5 working days after the deadline for their fulfilment at the latest in the manner described in Para 1 (unless the dean of the faculty sets out a shorter deadline); in justified cases the dean can grant an exception.